flotob/blockchain/_blog_posts/medium/is-it-still-a-smart-contract-if-it-s-not-decentralized.md

 ---
-title: Is it still a smart contract if it’s not decentralized?
+title: "Is it still a smart contract if it’s not decentralized?"
 layout: post
 date: 2008-10-31T00:00:00.000Z
 categories: